mcalilly/prismic/README.md

 ## To Do List
 * Create global constants so that the app can be renamed in one file after forking it to start a new project
+* Add default helpers for Page Titles and SEO metadata based on global constants
 * Figure out how to replace this project with a rails new generator???

 -------------